What is mikkeli all about?

 Manors and gardens

 Manor houses have long traditions in Finland.
 Many of them date back to 16th century, and some as far as the 14th century.
-In Mikkeli region, many authentic manor houses still remain, such as Tertti Manor, Kyyhkylä Manor, Kenkävero and Kekkola Manor in Mikkeli, Löytö Manor in Ristiina and Kuninkaankartano Manor in Juva.
+In Mikkeli region, many authentic manor houses still remain, such as Tertti Manor, Kyyhkylä Manor, and Kenkävero in Mikkeli, Löytö Manor in Ristiina and Kuninkaankartano Manor in Juva.
 Nowadays the manor houses offer many different services, such as local food, celebration services, accommodation, local products and handicrafts and different activities.
 Gardens are an important part of a manor's milieu, but Mikkeli region offers also many other possibilities for a traveler interested in gardening.
-Visit for example Mikkelipuisto Park, Vanha Kilkkilä and Linkkumylly for a garden experience.
+Visit for example Vanha Kilkkilä and Linkkumylly for a garden experience.

 Ice sports and trotting races